 But in the rare cases when the goal of "eating pure" does completely dominate a person's life, the way that major depression, OCD, AN, and a host of other conditions dominate, that's when it's time to recognize the traits as indicative of psychopathology.
 That's when they need treatment.
 And no, despite accusations by the author in the Natural Society article, pharmaceuticals are not likely to play a major role in treatment for ON.
 Rather psychotherapy is more likely to be the strategy, cognitive behavioral therapy in particular, which seeks to change thought patterns that are built on multiple layers of incorrect assumptions and fallacies.
 Just like the anti-GMO movement.

-David Warmflash is an astrobiologist, physician, and science writer.
-Follow @CosmicEvolution to read what he is saying on Twitter.
+David Warmflash is an astrobiologist, physician and science writer.
+BIO.
+Follow him on Twitter @CosmicEvolution.